S1nPur1ty/corpy-assignment/README.md

 # Corpy & Co Assignment

 This assignment is made with the following framework: Vue/Nuxt.js.
 It also includes, Typescript, Pinia, i18n and Dark/Light mode using Tailwind and Flowbite elements.
-Also, it includes a very minimal Unit Test example, and it is responsive and clean as expected.
+It is responsive and clean as intended.
+The additional features are dark/light mode and i18n translation support.

 ## Table of Contents